Taylor's Black Bean Chili

 - 2 15-oz cans black beans, rinsed well and drained

-While rice is cooking, place a frying pan over medium heat.
-Spray with olive oil and add chopped onion, garlic, grated carrot, and celery.
+While rice is cooking, place one cup of water in a large saucepan over medium heat.
+Add chopped onion, grated carrots, celery, green chili, and all seasonings.
 Cook until onion begins to soften, stirring constantly.
-Remove from heat.

-Place 1 cup water and 2 cups black beans in blender and pulse until quite smooth.
-Pour into a large saucepan.
+Place 1 cup water and 2 cups drained black beans in blender and pulse until beans break up.
+Add to saucepan.

 References (Accessed 8/14)